Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    13. Added text for the prft box and made it a requirement (issue #116)
    14. Added guidelines for constant segment duration for timed metadata (issue #145)
    15. Added text on conversion of MPEG-2 TS to DASH timeline (issue #131)
-   16. Added a section with example implementations (informative)
+   16. Added an informative section with example implementations (issue #147)

 Editorial updates completed: